-Every growing leader wants to understand: “what does good look like here?”
-Best case examples from your company’s past, or from respected leaders, can help learners bridge ideas from concept to action.
-Leadership is often about judgement, and the criteria considered “good” can vary in subtle ways across organizations.
+Every growing leader wants to understand: “What does good look like here?”
+Best-case examples from your company’s past, or from respected leaders, can help learners bridge ideas from concept to action.
+Leadership is often about judgment, and the criteria considered “good” can vary in subtle ways across organizations.
 Helping learners deepen their learning with highly relevant internal examples will customize even the most generic program design.

 3. Create dialogue with executives.

 Many leadership development programs include an executive speaker or two.
 The ask of the executive to participate is often focused on “how important it is for participants to hear from you.”
-While that is true, it is also an unusual opportunity for executives to hear from an often-cross-functional group of high potential leaders interested in learning.
+While that is true, it is also an unusual opportunity for executives to hear from a group of high potential leaders, often cross-functional, interested in learning.
 Creating opportunities for the learners to share ideas with the executives and the conversation will immediately focus on the reality of your business.